What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 The main thing is not the design of the house, but what it is built from!
-If the material is strong, moisture resistant, then the house will serve you for a long time and will not bring much trouble, but if the material is of poor quality, expect a lot of breakdowns and lengthy repairs.
+If the material is strong and moisture-resistant, then the house will serve you for a long time and will not cause much trouble, but if the material is of poor quality, expect a lot of breakdowns and lengthy repairs.
 Proteins are the main building material for the human body.
-Biological role protein is invaluable.
-Each cell of the human body consists of them by 50%.
-They are the building blocks of bones, skin and hair.
-They won't start without them. biochemical reactions, hormones and enzymes are not produced.
+Biological role proteins are inestimable.
+Every cell of the human body consists of 50% of them.
+They are the structural elements of bones, skin and hair.
+They won't launch without them. biochemical reactions, hormones and enzymes are not produced.

 In turn, proteins in the body are made up of amino acids.
 Amino acids are arranged one after another, like beads in a necklace.
 In this case, a long chain is formed, in which the amino acids are in strict sequence.
-Their location determines the biological and chemical properties of the protein.
+Their location is determined by the biological and chemical properties of the protein.
 Amino acids are divided into two groups: essential and non-essential.
 Essential amino acids are not produced in the human body.
-They must in without fail enter the body from food.
-Non-essential amino acids are made using other amino acids.
-To understand the importance of proteins for the body, consider what functions they perform.
+They must mandatory enter the body from food.
+Nonessential amino acids are made using other amino acids.
+To understand the importance of proteins for the body, let's consider what functions they perform.

 Functions of proteins in the body

 Proteins protect against disease.
 They fight viruses, fungi, bacteria and toxins.
-They are involved in blood clotting, protecting a person from excessive blood loss.
+They participate in blood clotting, protecting a person from excessive blood loss.

 Regulate hormonal background.
 Hormones in our body are made up of proteins.
-If your glands get raw Low quality, it affects their functioning.
+If your glands get raw Low quality, this affects their functioning.

-Help to digest food.
+Helps digest food.
 Enzymes in the body that are involved in digestion are proteins.
-The popular expression “I have a stomach” only indicates the absence of the necessary building material in the body.
+The popular expression “I have a stomachache” only indicates the lack of the necessary building material in the body.

 Saturate the body with oxygen.
-In the blood, hemoglobin, which is made up of protein and iron, is responsible for transporting oxygen.
-Even if you eat the product with great content iron, but do not replenish protein, hemoglobin will not increase.
-Oxygen, in turn, is a powerful blood purifier and acts as an oxidizer, it burns toxins to ensure their removal from the cell.
-Hemoglobin also delivers oxygen to the brain, keeping your thoughts fresh.
+In the blood, hemoglobin, which consists of protein and iron, is responsible for the transport of oxygen.
+Even if you eat the product with high content iron, but do not replenish protein, hemoglobin will not increase.
+Oxygen, in turn, is a powerful blood purifier and acts as an oxidizing agent; it burns toxins to ensure their removal from the cell.
+Hemoglobin also supplies oxygen to the brain, keeping your thoughts fresh.

 Proteins help increase muscle mass.
-These nanometer particles in the body form the basis of muscle tissue, speed up metabolism at rest, and also block the feeling of hunger.
+These nanometer-sized particles in the body form the basis of muscle tissue, speed up resting metabolism, and also block the feeling of hunger.

-They protect you from premature aging.
+They are the ones who protect you from premature aging.
 Keratin and collagen are protein compounds that make up the epidermis and are responsible for its strength, firmness, smoothness and elasticity.

 The role of proteins in the human body is invaluable.
-Their insufficient amount leads to disturbances in the functioning of the body.
+An insufficient amount of them leads to disturbances in the functioning of the body.
 The liver, pancreas and endocrine system are especially affected.
-In addition, the metabolism and absorption of vitamins are disturbed, muscle atrophy is observed, memory deteriorates and chronic fatigue appears.
-This is especially detrimental to the development of the child, which is manifested by slow growth and bone fragility.
-You may also experience the following symptoms:
+In addition, the metabolism and absorption of vitamins is disrupted, muscle atrophy is observed, memory deteriorates and chronic fatigue appears.
+This has a particularly detrimental effect on the development of the child, which is manifested by slower growth and brittle bones.
+The following symptoms may also occur:

-But too much protein can also be harmful.
-He is not able to linger in the body.
-Excess protein is converted by the liver into white crystals called urea, which the kidneys have to remove.
-The amount of protein that exceeds the norm forms an acidic environment of the body, which leads to an increase in the loss of calcium.
-But in human life, an excess of proteins in the body is very rare, more often there is a shortage of them.
+But too much protein can also cause harm.
+It is not able to stay in the body.
+The excess protein is converted by the liver into white crystals called urea, which the kidneys are forced to remove.
+An excess amount of protein creates an acidic environment in the body, which leads to increased calcium loss.
+But in human life it is very rare to find an excess of proteins in the body; more often there is a lack of them.

 Consumption rate

 Depending on the composition of amino acids in proteins, complete and incomplete proteins are distinguished.
-Until recently, it was believed that incomplete proteins are found in plant foods such as beans, bread, nuts.
-And only meat, fish, dairy products, as well as eggs were considered.
-But recent studies refute this fact, the fact is that by supplementing the proteins of one plant product with the proteins of another, we can easily obtain the necessary set of amino acids.
+Until recently, it was believed that incomplete proteins were found in plant foods such as beans, bread, and nuts.
+And only meat, fish, dairy products, and eggs were considered.
+But recent studies refute this fact; the fact is that by supplementing the proteins of one plant product with the proteins of another, we can easily obtain the necessary set of amino acids.

-Dietary proteins are not ideal for digestion, which means that not all of the protein is used for their synthesis.
-Therefore, nutritionists recommend combining some products with each other.
-For example, the combination of whole grains with legumes contributes more.
-Heat treatment also contributes better assimilation squirrel.
-However, during the preparation of vegetable protein, the temperature should be low.
+Proteins that come from food are not ideal for absorption, which means that not all the protein is used for their synthesis.
+Therefore, nutritionists recommend combining some foods with each other.
+For example, a combination of whole grains and legumes is more beneficial.
+Heat treatment also contributes better absorption squirrel.
+However, the temperature should be low when cooking vegetable protein.

 The role of proteins in the human body is fully realized if a certain rate of their consumption is observed.
-For diet healthy person 1 g of protein per 1 kg of weight is needed.
+For the diet healthy person 1 g of protein per 1 kg of weight is required.
 For children, pregnant women and people actively involved in sports, this number increases to 1.5-2 grams.
-Each main meal should have 30% of the protein from the daily value and 5% for a snack.
+Each main meal should contain 30% of the daily protein requirement and 5% as a snack.

 • 100 g pumpkin seeds– 30 g,